dliulabs/CodeSigning/README.md

 There is nothing to look at in the C# source code.

-What's interesting should be in [the GitHub Actions workflow file](https://github.com/dliulabs/CodeSigning/blob/main/.github/workflows/ci.yaml).
+Whatever you may be interested should be in [the GitHub Actions workflow file](https://github.com/dliulabs/CodeSigning/blob/main/.github/workflows/ci.yaml).

 If you download the release packages, you should find those HelloWorld.dll & HelloWorld.exe have been signed.